benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 ### Value to organisation/Reimagine strategic alignment

+The c/c/c studio aligns strongly with the goals of the Reimagine project, specifically in people, students, education and engagement.

 From the [Reimagine Project page](https://cecs.anu.edu.au/reimagine):

 > We will inspire a new generation of high-potential, creative people to come to